ibm-cloud-docs/ContinuousDelivery/git_working.md

    * Track issues and share ideas through the issue tracker
    * Document projects on the wiki system

-Because this tool integration is built on GitLab Community Edition and hosted by IBM on the {{site.data.keyword.Bluemix_notm}} Platform, a few GitLab options are not available.
+Because this tool integration is built on GitLab Community Edition and hosted by IBM on the {{site.data.keyword.cloud_notm}} Platform, a few GitLab options are not available.
 For example, Delivery Pipeline provides continuous integration and continuous delivery for {{site.data.keyword.Bluemix_notm}}; therefore, the continuous integration features in GitLab are not supported.
 In addition, the admin functions are not available because they are managed by IBM.
 {: tip}

+## Using {{site.data.keyword.gitrepos}} with toolchains
+{: #git_toolchains}

+You can use a template that contains either a {{site.data.keyword.gitrepos}} or GitHub tool integration as a starting point to create a toolchain that you can add Git repositories (repos) to.
+Alternatively, you can start with an empty toolchain and add either a {{site.data.keyword.gitrepos}} or GitHub tool integration to it.
+By using a toolchain, you can associate Git repos with your resource groups or Cloud Foundry orgs and your {{site.data.keyword.contdelivery_short}} service instance.

+For more information about using toolchains with Git, see [Creating toolchains with Git](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_git).

 ## Using {{site.data.keyword.gitrepos}} locally